 There are many natural and medical ways to soften stool to reduce constipation and the discomfort attached to it.
 The key ways to soften stool are to increase fiber, take natural laxatives, consume more liquid, over-the-counter stool softeners, and prescription medicines, and perform dietary adjustments and regular exercise.
 Keep reading to learn more about the remedies that make the stool soft and improve bowel habits.

 Increase Fiber Intake

 Fiber acts as nature’s broom for our digestive system.
 Incorporating enough fiber in foods and psyllium husk or flax seeds into your diet can boost soluble fiber, which absorbs water and softens the stool.
 Flaxseed oil also helps.
-Consuming high fiber foods is recommended.
-Almonds are a strong source of fiber and phosphorus and a great source of vitamin E, magnesium, and riboflavin.
+Consuming high-fiber foods is recommended.
+Almonds are one of the top stool softener foods thanks to containing strong sources of fiber and phosphorus and a great source of vitamin E, magnesium, and riboflavin.

 Drink Plenty Of Water

 Dehydration can contribute to the hardening of stools.
 Therefore, ensuring an adequate water intake throughout the day helps maintain hydration levels and prevent stool from becoming dry and difficult to pass.

 Probiotics are beneficial bacteria that promote a healthy balance in our gut flora.
 Incorporate probiotic-rich foods like yogurt, kefir, sauerkraut, and kimchi into your diet.

 Several natural substances possess laxative properties and can aid in softening stool.
 Another natural laxative is castor oil, which makes bowel movements easier.

 If natural remedies are not providing sufficient relief, over-the-counter stool softeners can be an effective solution.
 Examples include docusate sodium (Colace) and polyethylene glycol (Miralax).